A vibrant city that make it a destination in its own right

 - Cycle over water to an island and tread among massive crocodiles in the wetland sanctuary of Isla Santay

-- Get a bird’s eye view of the city on the La Perla wheel
+- Get a bird’s eye view of the city on the La Perla Ferris Wheel

 - Board Captain Morgan’s pirate ship to see Guayaquil from the river